resourcepool/training-java/gatling-test/README.md

 * The sampler & profiler utility will tell you how much time the application is spending in each methods.
 At the start, this is where you should focus your attention.

-* Jprofiler is another profiler, with a lot more features and information, but not free.
-If you are curious, you can try the 10 days evaluation.
+[JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) and [YourKit](https://www.yourkit.com/) are other profilers, with a lot more features and information, but not free.
+If you are curious, they both have a fully functional free evaluation period.

 #### MySQL

- * Once you scale to a bigger database, you might start encountering database related problems.
+Once you scale to a bigger database, you might start encountering database related problems.
 Try to monitor what mysql is doing.

  * It is possible to log queries that are too slow (using the property `slow_query_log` in `my.cnf`).
 If a request takes more than a second to execute, you should try to execute it manually in the mysql console and find a way to fix it.

-The mysql command `show processlist;` will show you what each connection in your connection pool is currently doing.
+ * The mysql command `show processlist;` will show you what each connection in your connection pool is currently doing.

 #### HTOP